-Summary of proposals for improvement relevant to local government, included in national reports published by WAO, since publication of the last AIR.
+Summary of proposals for improvement relevant to local government, included in national reports published by the Wales Audit Office, since publication of the last AIR.

-Date of report Title of review Recommendation August 2016 Financial Resilience of Local Authorities in Wales 2015-16 Recommendation In our report of 2014-15 (The financial resilience of councils in Wales: April 2015), we made a number of recommendations for local authorities.
+Date of report Title of review Recommendation August 2016 Financial Resilience of Local Authorities in Wales 2015-16 In our report of 2014-15 (The Financial Resilience of Councils in Wales , April 2015) we made a number of recommendations for local authorities.
 Many of these recommendations remained relevant and required further work from authorities to address them during 2016-17.
-In addition, we also made the following recommendations based on our more recent review.
-R1 Local authorities should strengthen their financial-planning arrangements by: developing more explicit links between the Medium Term Financial Plan (MTFP) and its corporate priorities and service plans; aligning other key strategies such as workforce and asset management plans with the MTFP; developing comprehensive multi-year fully-costed savings plans which underpin and cover the period of the MTFP, not just the forthcoming annual budget; categorise savings proposals so that the shift from traditional type savings to transformational savings can be monitored over the period of the MTFP; and ensuring timescales for the delivery of specific savings proposals are realistic and accountability for delivery is properly assigned.
-R2 Local authorities should develop corporate Income Generation and Charging Policies.
+In addition, we also made the following recommendations based on our more recent review: R1 Local authorities should strengthen their financial-planning arrangements by: developing more explicit links between the Medium Term Financial Plan (MTFP) and its corporate priorities and service plans; aligning other key strategies such as workforce and asset management plans with the MTFP; developing comprehensive multi-year fully costed savings plans which underpin and cover the period of the MTFP, not just the forthcoming annual budget; categorising savings proposals so that the shift from traditional- type savings to transformational savings can be monitored over the period of the MTFP; and ensuring timescales for the delivery of specific savings proposals are realistic and accountability for delivery is properly assigned.
+R2 Local authorities should develop corporate income generation and charging policies.
 R3 Local authorities should ensure that they have a comprehensive reserves strategy, which outlines the specific purpose of accumulated useable reserves and the impact and use of these in the MTFP.
-R4 Local authorities should develop Key Performance Indicators to monitor the MTFP.
+R4 Local authorities should develop key performance indicators to monitor the MTFP.
 R5 Local authorities should ensure that savings plans are sufficiently detailed to ensure that members are clear as to what the plans are intended to deliver and that the delivery of those plans can be scrutinised appropriately throughout the year.
 R6 Local authorities should ensure that corporate capacity and capability are at a level that can effectively support the delivery of savings plans in the MTFP at the pace required.